iotaledger/introduction-docs/docs/faq.md

 ## Hornet or Bee?
 Which node software should I use?

-You can pick either Bee (Rust based) or Hornet (Go based), we currently recommend Hornet since it’s the more complete version of the node software, Bee is still missing some optional features you might wish to use.
+You can pick either Bee (Rust based) or Hornet (Go based).
+We currently recommend Hornet since it’s the more complete version of the node software, Bee is still missing some optional features you might wish to use.